-Joshua T. Calvert has traveled the world – on foot, by Jeep, by bicycle, by motorcycle, and lots of other ways besides.
+Joshua T. Calvert is an award-winning author whose books have sold more than one million copies.
+He has traveled the world—on foot, by Jeep, by bicycle, by motorcycle, and lots of other ways besides.
 As you might imagine, he’s seen many things most people never see – including an Iranian prison cell, from the inside!
 In Kyrgyzstan, he fared slightly better, narrowly avoiding being kidnapped for ransom.
 Skydiver, scuba diver, martial artist, adventurer – his goal is to experience everything possible, and then make it real to you in his books.
 And he’s made a good run of it so far: in the Philippines, he did police training on multiple types of firearms (despite being no fan of guns himself); dove in Asian waters among sharks and shipwrecks; and patrolled with Sumatran jungle rangers.

 That’s what defines Calvert’s approach to method writing: pushing himself beyond his own limits, to experience first-hand what his characters experience, to make your immersion in his stories as deep as it can be.